Explore Bourbon Country with Lexington as your home base!

 In the 19th century, this area at the west end of Lexington was a major hub for Kentucky's Bourbon industry.
 Today, exciting initiatives are underway in the Distillery District utilizing historic buildings for shopping, breweries, restaurants, coffee shops, housing and entertainment venues.
 And of course, for distilling!

-Within 35 miles of Lexington, Kentucky, you can enjoy tours and tastings at nine working distilleries.
+Within 35 miles of Lexington, Kentucky, you can enjoy tours and tastings at twelve working distilleries.
 Plan your own visits, or join Bottled in Bond Tours or Horse and Barrel Tours for one of their scheduled departures out of Lexington.
 A number of companies will customize tours that include transportation.

 Buffalo Trace Distillery